dlitz/opendatanow/README.md

 launching Ottawa's first open data hackfest on April 24, 2010.
 Coinciding with the hackfest, the City of Ottawa will begin releasing their data to the public in formats suitable for re-use.
-The idea is that, eventually, most city data will be made public in a manner similar to http://data.gov/ in the U.S.  In the meantime, the community has received permission to scrape City of Ottawa data ourselves.
+The idea is that, eventually, most city data will be made public in a manner similar to <http://data.gov/> in the U.S.  In the meantime, the community has received permission to scrape City of Ottawa data ourselves.
+(At least, that's what was announced at the last Open Data Ottawa event.)

 Copyright (for the scrapers)